nology-tech/angular-test-simplifier/README.md

 ## Current version and state of affairs

-The current version number is...
-In it's current version the a-t-s is untested and therefor should not be used in a enterprise level production application.
+The current version number is 0.1.3 In it's current version the a-t-s is untested and therefore should not be used in a enterprise level production application.
 It is however being utilised in a number of projects to successfully replace existing tests written using Jasmine alone.

 ## Installation